Pylons/pyramid/docs/narr/urldispatch.rst

 This does not mean, however, that you can use two segment replacement markers in the same segment.
 For instance, ``/:foo:bar`` is a nonsensical route pattern.
 It will never match anything.

+Segments must contain at least one character in order to match a segment replacement marker.
+For example, for the URL ``/abc/``:

+- ``/abc/:foo`` will not match.

+- ``/:foo/`` will match.

+.. warning:: Due to a bug, the must-be-one-character-to-match-segment-marker rule new to version 1.3.
+It is untrue for older releases.

 Note that values representing path segments matched with a ``:segment`` match will be url-unquoted and decoded from UTF-8 into